Rebecca Zaman

 • At White & Case: advising a foreign state government on its sovereign debt restructuring, and particularly, on the interaction between public international law and English law issues in relation to certain debt instruments held by another state.

-• Acting for Abu Dhabi Commercial Bank in a US$1bn claim relating to undisclosed debts, supply-chain finance and the collapse of NMC Health plc [2020] EWHC 3423 (Comm).
+• Acting for Abu Dhabi Commercial Bank in an ongoing US$1bn claim relating to undisclosed debts, supply-chain finance and the collapse of NMC Health plc [2020] EWHC 3423 (Comm).

 • Vatche Manoukian v Société Générale Banque Liban and Bank Audi: Acting for two Lebanese banks in proceedings brought by a customer seeking the international transfer of funds from accounts in Lebanon in a claim arising out of Lebanon’s ongoing financial crisis (one of The Lawyer’s Top 20 Cases for 2022).